10342 Old Redwood Hwy, Windsor, CA

 Wednesday - Saturday 10am-4pm

 Making good matches is imperative to successful relationships.
-At GDRP we work hard to guide you in finding the right animal for your family and lifestyle.
+At GDRP we work hard to guide you in finding the right dog for your family and lifestyle.

 At The Green Dog Rescue Project, we aim to rebuild hope for homeless dogs where it’s been damaged or lost.
 To do this, we work with those who see a need to change an antiquated sheltering industry.
 We believe that the traditional sheltering model of housing animals in cages or glass closets is not "change" and does not truly benefit the needs of homeless animals.
 We have a responsibility to understand their basic and natural need to be part of a social pack and GDRP provides the environment and methods to learn how to make real change in the industry.